booz-allen-hamilton/agile-playbook/1_Table of Contents.md

 - Play: Moving to coach

 [Adaptation] (plays/7_Adaptation)
 - Play: Reflect on how the team woks together
-    - Practice: If nothing else, use retrosectives
-    - Practice: Retrospectives to tune and improve the team
 - Play: Take an empirical view
-    - Practice: Experiment and measure results

 [Conclusion] (5_Conclusion.md)